You have no alerts.

 “Are you crazy?
 Wake up!
 He Yu!
 He Yu, you’re possessed!
 Wake up!”
 I grabbed his shoulders and forced him to face me, shaking him violently and slapping his face, trying to bring him back to his senses.

-The moment I finished shouting, his head suddenly tilted to the side, and that eerie smile on his lips deepened.
-I immediately realized something was wrong and tried to step back to maintain a safe distance, but he was a step faster.
-He tripped me and grabbed my collar, slamming me down into the mud.
+The moment I finished shouting, he suddenly tilted his head at me, the eerie smile on his lips deepening.
+I instantly realized something was wrong and tried to step back to keep a safe distance, but he was a step faster.
+Tripping me up, he grabbed my collar and slammed me right into the mud.

 “Taisui!
 You’re the Taisui!
 It’s the Taisui!
 I found it, I finally found the Taisui!”
-He Yu grinned hideously, his hands clamping around my throat.
+He Yu grinned hideously as his hands clamped around my throat.

 “What Taisui?”

-He was truly trying to kill me this time.
-The blood rushed to my head instantly, and for the first time, I felt the terror of true suffocation.
-The strength drained from my body in a flash.
+He was truly out for blood this time.
+The blood rushed to my head instantly, and for the first time, I felt the terror of real suffocation.
+All the strength drained from my body in a flash.
 My knife fell into the mud, landing right where I could see it, but I didn’t have an ounce of strength left to reach for it.
-I could only instinctively claw at He Yu’s hands.
+I could only instinctively try to pry He Yu’s hands off.

-I thrashed beneath him in the mud.
-The harder he squeezed, the stronger my survival instinct grew, and a surge of fury quickly followed.
-I thought to myself, You bastard, you really want me dead!
-If I can’t talk sense into you, then I’ll beat it into you!
+I thrashed in the mud beneath He Yu.
+The harder he squeezed, the stronger my survival instinct grew, and a surge of fury quickly took over.
+I thought to myself, You bastard, you really want to kill me!
+If talking sense won’t wake you up, then I’ll beat you awake!

-In that moment, I found a sudden burst of strength from nowhere.
-I tucked my legs in and kicked upward with everything I had.
-I didn’t hold back a single bit, sending He Yu flying off me.
-As his grip loosened, I lunged for the knife in the mud, gripped it tight, and delivered another kick to He Yu as he tried to scramble up, knocking him back half a meter.
+In that moment, I don’t know where the strength came from, but I tucked my legs in and kicked upward with everything I had.
+I didn’t hold back a bit, sending He Yu flying off me.
+As his grip loosened, I lunged for the knife in the mud, grabbed it tight, and delivered another kick to He Yu as he tried to scramble up, knocking him back half a meter.

 He sprawled in the mud.
-I grabbed him by the collar, hauled him up, and slammed a fist into his face, sending him face-down for the third time.
-I dragged him by the back of his clothes back up to the riverbank and threw him onto the ground.
-I pinned him down, ready to strike again, only to realize he had completely blacked out.
+I grabbed him by the collar, hauled him out, and slammed a fist into his face, sending him face-down for the third time.
+Dragging him by the back of his collar, I hauled him back up to the riverbank and threw him onto the ground.
+I pinned him down, ready to strike again, only to realize he was completely out cold.

-I forced myself to calm down, warning myself not to let the bloodlust take over.
+I forced myself to calm down, warning myself not to lose control and completely see red.
 My raised fist slowly lowered.
 I gave He Yu a shove; his body swayed, but there was no reaction.
 It looked like he was truly unconscious.

 Only after confirming this did I finally let myself relax.
-I reached up to touch my neck and winced in pain.
-He Yu had squeezed with terrifying force.
-If I hadn’t fought back just now, my neck might have been snapped by now.
+I reached up to touch my neck, wincing in pain.
+He Yu had squeezed with ruthless force.
+If I hadn’t fought back just now, he might have snapped my neck.

 Recommendations